MicrosoftDocs/azure-docs/articles/azure-maps/how-to-add-symbol-to-android-map.md

 ---
-title: Add a symbol layer to Android maps in Azure Maps| Microsoft Azure Maps
+title: Add a symbol layer to Android maps | Microsoft Azure Maps
 description: In this article, you will learn how to render point data on a map by adding a symbol layer to it using the Microsoft Azure Maps Android SDK.
 author: walsehgal
 ms.author: v-musehg